JinDevlp/courtbot_flask/README.md

 08/29/2022
 Jin Hun Choi

-Practicing building Web application using Python, Postgresql, Flask, Heroku._
+Practicing building Web application using Python, Postgresql, Flask, Heroku. <br>
 Volunteering for B.C.
 Franklin Legal Clinic (BCFLC) as Back-End Developer

 Client will submit a form online and their data will be stored in the database.